BotaoPENG/botaopeng.github.io/_pages/about.md

 ## 2026
 - One paper accepted by ICML 2026.
-- One paper accepted by IEEE Transactions on Knowledge and Data Engineering.
+- One paper accepted by IEEE Transactions on Knowledge and Data Engineering(TKDE).
 - I will be serving as a Reviewer for VLDB 2027.
-- One paper accepted by IEEE Transactions on Mobile Computing.
+- One paper accepted by IEEE Transactions on Mobile Computing(TMC).
 - One paper accepted by Information and Software Technology.

 ## 2025 and earlier